dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

       unsigned short y_coord;
     } Point;

-We describe C structs to Dylan using the macro :macro`define C-struct`:
+We describe C structs to Dylan using the macro :macro:`define C-struct`:

 .. code-block:: dylan